mottosso/rez-for-projects/README.md

 ##### What is Rez

 Broadly speaking, Rez is used to optimise parallelism amongst humans in a collaborative endeavors, especially those in visual effects.
 Every human added to a project comes with some amount of overhead to tooling and communication.
-At a certain scale - beyond 10-50 humans - that overhead needs management and that's where Rez comes in.
+At a certain scale - beyond 10-50 humans - that overhead needs management and that's where Rez fits in; it can help increase parallelism between one human having a software issue and another addressing it, with minimal impact on the remaining 48 humans.

 <details>
   <summary>User Stories</summary>